Equilibration of Topological Defects Near the Deconfined Quantum Multicritical Point

 if $g_0>0$ corresponds to an initially ordered state.

-Applications of KZS range from cosmology to condensed matter and qubit arrays \cite{Kibble1976jpa,Zurek1985nat,Lin2014natphy,Clark2016sci,Rysti2021prl,Rams2019prl,Keesling2019nat,King2023nat}.
-While classical KZS has been studied extensively using simulated (Monte Carlo) annealing \cite{Gong2010njp,Liu2014prb,Huang2014prb,Liu2015pre}, testing predictions of quantum KZS \cite{Zurek2005prl,Dziarmaga2005prl,Polkovnikov2005prb} in models beyond $1$D is in general challenging because solutions of the time dependent Schr\"odinger equation are limited to small system sizes \cite{Schmitt2022sciadv}.
-However, for models accessible to quantum Monte Carlo simulations, KZS with identical exponents can be studied by annealing in imaginary time \cite{DeGrandi2011prb}, as outlined in Appendix~\ref{app:method} and illustrated for quantum Ising models in Appendix~\ref{app:tfim}.
+Applications of KZS range from cosmology to condensed matter and qubit arrays \cite{Kibble1976jpa,Zurek1985nat,Lin2014natphy,Clark2016sci,Rysti2021prl,Rams2019prl,Keesling2019nat,King2023nat,Suzuki2024prl}.
+While classical KZS has been studied extensively using simulated (Monte Carlo) annealing \cite{Gong2010njp,Liu2014prb,Huang2014prb,Liu2015pre}, testing predictions of quantum KZS \cite{Zurek2005prl,Dziarmaga2005prl,Polkovnikov2005prb} in models beyond one-dimension ($1$D) is in general challenging because solutions of the time-dependent Schr\"odinger equation are limited to small system sizes \cite{Schmitt2022sciadv}.
+However, for models accessible to QMC simulations, KZS with identical exponents can be studied by annealing in imaginary time \cite{DeGrandi2011prb} as outlined in Appendix~\ref{app:methods} and illustrated for quantum Ising models in Appendix~\ref{app:tfim}.
+The reason is that, for both real-time and imaginary-time annealing from an initial ground state, KZS governs the joint contribution from both the ground state and the low-energy excited states near the critical point.
+As the only tuning parameter describing the extent of departure from the equilibrium state, the driving velocity $v$ provides a natural characteristic quantity to describe the annealing dynamics in both real- and imaginary-time direction.
+In addition, the scaling dimension of $v$ is the same for both real- and imaginary-time annealing.
+Accordingly, the KZS in imaginary time shares the same scaling form and exponents with that in real time, though details of the the scaling function differ.

-Here we will demonstrate that conventional KZS does not apply to DQC.
-Using a $2$D quantum magnet with AFM and VBS ground states as an example, illustrated in Fig.~\ref{fig:conf}, imaginary-time annealing shows that the deconfinement time scale $\zeta' \propto \xi'^{z}$ affects the dynamic scaling of the order parameters in a way depending on the direction of the driving, i.e., from which ordered state the annealing process is started.
+Here we demonstrate that conventional KZS does not apply to the annealing dynamics across the FOPT near the multicritical point of DQC.
+Using the $2$D $JQ$ model with AFM and VBS ground states as an example, as illustrated in Fig.~\ref{fig:conf}b, imaginary-time annealing shows that the dynamic scaling properties of the order parameters are affected by both the deconfinement time scale $\zeta_\Gamma\propto \xi_\Gamma^z$ with $\xi_\Gamma$ being the deconfinement length scale and a pseudocritical time scale $\zeta_*\propto \xi_*^z$ with $\xi_*$ being an emergent length scale associated with the bubble size of metastable state near the FOPT.
+The dominant time scale for the order parameter depends on the direction of the driving, i.e., from which ordered state the annealing process is started.
 The directionality further obeys a duality stemming from the topological defects in the two phases.
 We construct an extension of KZS that we will refer to as dual asymmetric KZS (DAKZS).
+Here, it should be noted that the metastability aspect probed by the DAKZS is completely different from the KZS crossover investigated recently at classical first-order transitions \cite{Suzuki2024prl}.